-- $1,875 - Marine Service Technology Program for Spring 2020 and Summer 2020.
+- $1,875 - Marine Service Technology Program for Fall 2020 and Spring 2021.
 Books and software are included in the cost of tuition.

 The Lamar State College Orange Community and Workforce Education Department does not accept financial aid, federal student loans, or payment plans for the $1,875 tuition fee.
 Full payment is required prior to beginning the program.

 There are some agencies in Southeast Texas that may help students with tuition and fees if they meet the agency eligibility requirements.
 You may contact the following agencies for more information: